ThomasMBury/ewstools/docs/source/ewstools.rst

 ewstools.helpers submodule
 --------------------------

-The submodule helperfuns contains the lower-level functions that make up the user-designed functions.
+The 'helpers' submodule contains low-level functions that are useful in the implementation of the high-level functions.

 .. automodule:: ewstools.helpers
     :members: